 Step 4: Ensure that the name of your Excel file is exactly “accounting.xlsx” (without quotes).
 If the filename is different, our portal will not recognize that it is your custom Business Financial Template.

 With the accounting.xlsx successfully uploaded, your portal server should look like the screenshot below.
 The key points to look at are:

 The file accounting.xlsx should be inside the dashboard folder.

 Step 5: Go to your portal.
 Select any customer from the dropdown list and select Financial Mapping” on the left navigation bar.
-You should see that the values you set in your custom chart of accounts are selectable on the dropdown.
+You should see that the values you set in your custom Business Financial Template are selectable on the dropdown.
 It should look like this:

-You have now created and uploaded your own custom Chart of Accounts.
+You have now created and uploaded your own custom Business Financial Template.